tochman/rps_demo/README.md

-# Rock Paper Scissord Demo
+# Sinatra Application Demo

-Makers Academy weekend challenge for week 3

-####Step-by-step
+Steps needed to set up a basic Sinatra application together with Rack Test and Capybara.

+Go through those steps and remember to commit often in order to keep track of your progress in version control.

+####A walk through:
-create application folder:
+Create application folder:
 ```
 mkdir my_app
 ```
-cd into that folder...
+cd into that folder and initiate a new git repository wit `git init`

-Run:
+In order to do set up your application run:
 ```
 rspec-sinatra init --app  MyApp lib/my_app.rb
 ```
-Run:
+I usually also run:
 ```
 rspec --init
 ```
-also, edit the `.rspec` file and add `--format documentation` to see a more verbose rspec output.
+or manually create the `.rspec`-file that I edit in order to add `--format documentation` to see a more verbose rspec output.

+If you have trouble running the above commands you need to install these gems from your terminal or add them to your Gemfile, run `bundle install` anr repeat those steps.

 Greate a Gemfile: `touch Gemfile` and add some basic libraries (gems) you will be using:
 ```
 source 'https://rubygems.org'